danmar/cppcheck/man/manual.md

 If you want to detect more bugs and can accept lots of false alarms then Cppcheck has analysis for that.

+This analysis will be "soundy".
+The majority of the bugs should be detected however there is not a guarantee that Cppcheck will detect all bugs.

 Some possible use cases;
  * you are writing new code and want to ensure it is safe.
  * you are reviewing code and want to get hints about possible UB.